 Surprisingly, there are actually several benefits to parking two motorcycles in a single parking spot.
 The benefits not only help you and the other motorcycle rider, but they also help everyone else in the parking lot.

-The first benefit of parking two motorcycles in one spot is that you’re less likely to make other drivers mad.
-Usually when they see two bikes in one parking stall, they’re less likely to get angry like they would with one small motorcycle because it’s “taking up so much space.”
+The first benefit of parking two motorcycles in one spot is that you’re less likely to make other drivers mad and unpredictable.
+Usually when they see two motorcycles in one parking stall, they’re less likely to get annoyed.

 Having two motorcycles in a parking spot also makes yours and the other motorcycle more visible to other drivers who are looking for a spot to park in.
 Motorcycle riders often worry about parking in a normal parking spot because of unsuspecting drivers pulling in too fast without noticing their bike and running in to it.
 This is less likely to happen with two motorcycles.

 Some motorcycle riders think, for some reason, that it’s okay to park in striped areas and the sidewalk of big business parking lots.
 Not only is this illegal, but it’s completely inconsiderate.
-Parking in a normal spot keeps you from getting a ticket and also prevents you from obstructing the path of pedestrians.
+Parking in a normal spot keeps you from getting a ticket and also prevents you from obstructing the path of pedestrians and disability access.

 Knowing The Rules Of Metered Parking